 After a 12 year hiatus, Wages Of Sin came back to play the Haight St. Fair on June 10, 2001 in SF with the Jefferson Starship, followed by a performance with Gitane Demone from Christian Death at the Pound SF.
 Shortly after that they performed at the popular deathrock club The House Of Voodoo.
 They were the only band to play there in 2003, and the last band to play at Big Heart City in San Francisco before the building was torn down.

 Gothic rock and Deathrock are two different styles of music.
 Gothic rock is an umbrella term for music that is slow to moderate in tempo with a mournful sound.
 Deathrock has a unique sound that combines many styles of music with dark, psychedelic melodies that are haunting and powerful.
 It has nothing to do with politics.
-Deathrock is really about life, because it combines the essence of human fear and sorrow with music that entrances and stimulates, and it ROCKS !!!!!!!!!!!
+Deathrock is really about life, because it combines the essence of human fear and sorrow with music that entrances and stimulates.

 A brief history of DEATHROCK